onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 I hear you've got a new job six are you doing anything interesting after class

-tape script 5.9 what can you say one why are you looking forward to the weekend because I'm going to the theater with friends - I haven't got your brother's
+tapescript 5.9 what can you say one why are you looking forward to the weekend because I'm going to the theater with friends - I haven't got your brother's